inSileco/inSileco.github.io/content/post/goDebianTesting/index.markdown

 Since almost a year now I've being spending most of my computer time on Debian.
 I begun with Debian Stretch and switched to Debian Testing two months ago.
-This was another good opportunity to gain skills and I would like to report about my transition in this post!
+This was another good opportunity to gain skills and I'd like to report about my transition in this post.

 ## What did really happen?